mueslimak3r/strip-embedded-subtitles/README.md

 --LIST/RESTORE/REMOVE_BACKUPS can list, restore, or remove the old files containing subtitles

---TEST runs the script without affecting your file
+--TEST runs the script without actually doing any muxing

 ### Dependencies